 I’ve submitted my pitch.
 What’s next?

 After submitting your pitch, you can expect to receive an email from News Decoder’s editorial team within 1-2 business days.
 You should politely respond to the editor’s email and then get started on your research and reporting!
-Be sure to take the editor’s feedback to heart, as this will greatly increase your chances of getting published.
+If you have questions about how to conduct research and reporting, check out our reporting resources.